-- (1) The Chief Executive, the Service Leader Legal and DemocraticHead of Legal and Democratic Services and the Head of Finance and LegalCorporate Improvement and Finance shall be respectively the Head of the Council's Paid Service, Monitoring Officer and Proper Officer for the administration of the Council's financial affairs, in terms respectively of S4 and S5 of the 1989 Act and S95 of the 1973 Act and be entitled to discharge all the powers and duties conferred upon such officers by the 1989 Act or other statutory provisions. - (2) The Head of Children, Families and JusticeChildren and Young People Services shall be the Chief Social Work Officer in terms of S3 of the Social Work (Scotland) Act 1968.
-The designated depute Chief Social Work Officer shall be the Service Leader - Reducing Reoffending the Chief Executive, or the Head of Finance and LegalLegal and Democratic Services, for the purposes of -
+- (1) The Chief Executive, the Service Leader Director of -Legal and Democratic Services and the Head Director of Finance and Legal shall be respectively the Head of the Council's Paid Service, Monitoring Officer and Proper Officer for the administration of the Council's financial affairs, in terms respectively of S4 and S5 of the 1989 Act and S95 of the 1973 Act and be entitled to discharge all the powers and duties conferred upon such officers by the 1989 Act or other statutory provisions. - (2) The DirectorHead of Children, Families and Justice shall be the Chief Social Work Officer in terms of S3 of the Social Work (Scotland) Act 1968.
+The designated Depute Chief Social Work Officer shall be the Service Leader - Reducing Reoffending.